-For the status of Subscriber Certificates, the Apple Public CA issues a new CRL generally every 24 hours and no later than 48 hours.
-CRLs are issued with a nextUpdate time 7 days from the thisUpdate time.
-If necessary, emergency CRLs can be generated before the 24-hour period is complete.
+For the status of Subscriber Certificates, the Apple Public CA issues a new CRL at least once every 48 hours.
+CRLs are issued with a nextUpdate time no longer than 7 days from the thisUpdate time.

-For the status of Sub-CA Certificates, the Apple Public CA issues a new CRL no later than 100 days.
-CRLs are issued with a nextUpdate time no larger than 210 days from the thisUpdate time.
+For the status of Sub-CA Certificates, the Apple Public CA issues a new CRL at least once every 100 days.
+CRLs are issued with a nextUpdate time no longer than 210 days from the thisUpdate time.
 When a Sub-CA Certificate is revoked, a new CRL will be generated within 24 hours.